-Sc.D., pharmaco-epidemiology, Harvard School of Public Health; M.P.H., chronic disease epidemiology, Yale Medical School; B.S., pharmacy, Kaohsiung Medical College
+Sc.D., pharmacoepidemiology, Harvard School of Public Health; M.P.H., chronic disease epidemiology, Yale Medical School; B.S., pharmacy, Kaohsiung Medical College, Taiwan

-Dr. Duh served as a chairperson for Drug Information Association annual meetings and was an adjunct assistant professor of Pharmacoeconomics and Pharmacoepidemiology at Massachusetts College of Pharmacy and Allied Health Sciences in Boston.
+Dr. Duh served as a chairperson for Drug Information Association annual meetings and was an adjunct assistant professor of pharmacoeconomics and pharmacoepidemiology at Massachusetts College of Pharmacy and Allied Health Sciences in Boston.
 She is a visiting scholar in the biostatistics department and a guest lecturer in the epidemiology department, both at the Harvard University School of Public Health.
-Dr. Duh was appointed to an expert panel convened by the Foundation for the National Institutes of Health’s Observational Medical Outcomes Partnership (OMOP) to develop methodologies for studying drug-induced liver injuries on a national scale.
-She has served as a peer reviewer for several journals, including PharmacoEconomics, American Journal of Hospital-System Pharmacists, Chest, Pharmacoepidemiology and Drug Safety, Managed Care Interface, American Journal of Kidney Diseases, and Therapeutics and Clinical Risk Management.
-Dr. Duh also is an elected member of the American Society of Hematology, and a member of the International Society of Pharmacoepidemiology, and the International Society of Pharmacoeconomics and Outcomes Research.
+Dr. Duh was appointed to an expert panel convened by the Foundation for the National Institutes of Health's Observational Medical Outcomes Partnership (OMOP) to develop methodologies for studying drug-induced liver injuries on a national scale.
+She has served as a peer reviewer for several journals, including PharmacoEconomics, American Journal of Hospital-System Pharmacists, Chest, Pharmacoepidemiology and Drug Safety, American Journal of Kidney Diseases, and Therapeutics and Clinical Risk Management.
+Dr. Duh is also an elected member of the American Society of Hematology, and a member of the International Society of Pharmacoepidemiology and the International Society of Pharmacoeconomics and Outcomes Research.

 View Dr. Duh's selected publications on the Harvard Catalyst website